-Some critics have recently tried to defend the fantasy of Bond against rumours actress Lashana Lynch might be playing a leading Double-O agent in Bond 25.
+Some critics have recently tried to defend the fantasy of Bond against rumours actress Lashana Lynch might be playing a leading Double-O agent in No Time to Die.
 But that fantasy is not just for straight men.
 If you don’t think Connery and his hirsute Edinburgh rack or Craig’s and his era-wise un-hirsute rack was also on show for the girls [and gays] in the audiences, then you might want to double check the reaction Albert R. Broccoli’s very influential wife Dana had on the series from the moment she clocked an actor called Sean Connery at his most handsome peak.
 The flashes of homophobia and transphobia bizarrely feeding into this recent fan-demnation of rumoured decisions made for a Bond film no-one has seen yet is also ever curious.
 Someone doesn’t like an emerging British talent being cast in a Bond film so we’ll bracket our annoyance of that with attacking trans people?
 The very DNA of Bond onscreen has also been crafted and nurtured by LGBT artists.
 Ian Fleming himself was surrounded by queers when creating the novels.
 His best pal was neighbour Noel Coward – one of the most famous homosexualists of the 20th century.
 The very male-skewed, panther like poise and visual beats of the Sixties Bond films were often the result of a more than one gay man’s creative choices.
 Cinema isn’t getting more diverse to spite people.
 It is getting more diverse because its creators and audiences always have been.
 Other phrases that have been naively bandied about include “snowflake millennials” and that 007 now has some “liberal agenda“.
 If you are a Bond fan and think the franchise shouldn’t have a liberal agenda, then maybe James Bond movies or indeed all movies are maybe not for you.
 Besides, one of the agreed definitions of a “millennial” is someone born circa 1977.
 The series which is allegedly ‘pandering to millennials’ technically has one itself – The Spy Who Loved Me – as one its most famous poster boys.

 Despite tabloid panics based on scooping up inane gossip on social media threads becoming sources for other tabloid panics also scooping up inane gossip on social media threads, the playwright Phoebe-Waller Bridge is NOT a ‘feminist’ writer.
 She is just a writer (and actor) and a damn brilliant one at that.
-If folk think Fleabag, Crashing, Killing Eve, Solo – A Star Wars Story or her forthcoming Run have ‘feminist’ agendas, they are somewhat missing the point and creative thrust of all those works (or, as is always the case, the moaners haven’t actually seen the work).
+If folk think Fleabag, Crashing, Killing Eve, Solo – A Star Wars Story or Run have ‘feminist’ agendas, they are somewhat missing the point and creative thrust of all those works (or, as is always the case, the moaners haven’t actually seen the work).
 Strong women and decent female writing is not the same as ‘feminist’ – and certainly not in the way some adopt that term rather naively.
 The character of Fleabag has more internal regrets, one-night-stained bedsheets, hangovers and life-mess to clear up than our man James.
 Killing Eve got mums and nans watching violent assassin-led telly in their droves.
 And they love it.
 There is an economy and sense of punch to Waller-Bridge’s writing.
 That is exactly what penmanship should be feeding into a new Bond film.
-Waller-Bridge’s Broadway stage version of Fleabag has been co-produced by Barbara Broccoli and Annapurna – two key names behind Bond 25.
+Waller-Bridge’s Broadway stage version of Fleabag has been co-produced by Barbara Broccoli and Annapurna – two key names behind No Time to Die.
 Those creative alliances were forged a long time ago.
 Waller-Bridge was involved in Bond’s twenty-fifth mission way before the panicking headlines got hold of the wrong end of the wrong stick.
 Headlines are not the same as timelines.
 And not every women’s involvement in cinema – and even Bond – is some #MeToo reaction.
 Nor was it when Joanna Harwood co-wrote the first two Bond films, Dr. No and From Russia with Love.
 Or when Barbara Broccoli took on the producing baton with brother Michael G. Wilson.